Smettus/TN512-CC/README.md

 # 3. Running a Single Container
 Docker Compose allows you to manage multiple services in a single `docker-compose.yml` file.
 If you want to run only a single service (container) from those defined in the file, you can specify the service as a parameter.

-Command to run a single container To run a specific container, use the following command, replacing `<service_name>` with the name of the service you want to start:
+To run a specific container, use the following command, replacing `<service_name>` with the name of the service you want to start:
 ```bash
 docker-compose up <service_name>
 ```